capactio/website/docs/feature/policies/workflow-step-policy.md

 - an Implementation depends on another Implementation and an Interface cannot be used,
 - the Content Creator wants to prefer some Implementation in the Action steps.

+This policy can be only provided by the Content Creator and cannot be changed without uploading a new Implementation manifest.
+Other policies can overwrite it, when a different policy has a higher priority.
+To check the default policy priority order see [this section](./overview.md#merging-of-different-policies).

 ## Example

 The following YAML snippet presents an Action step in the Implementation with a Workflow step policy: